LukeDowell/spring-cloud-stream-functions/README.md

 ## Project Problem Space

-The domain is a contrived and simplified pharmacy claim processing engine.
+The domain is a simplified pharmacy claim processing engine.
 The end result should be a web app that presents information on members and their associated pharmaceutical claims.

 The problem roadmap for this project is: